 Earned Value Management is the secret to project success!
-If you are passionate about having projects finish on time, on schedule, and with all other project success criteria satisfied, you have no choice but to learn how to use it.
+If you are passionate about having projects finish on time, on schedule, and with all other project success criteria satisfied, you must learn how to use it.

-It is a project control technique who’s goal is to keep the project on schedule and budget.
+Earned Value Management is a project control technique used by project managers to keep projects on schedule and budget.

 Earned Value analysis gives the project manager a snapshot of the project status from two points of view:

 It also gives you a forecast of these two variables at project completion, assuming that future project performance is the same as past performance.

 The earned value calculation can take place at any time, but generally it is performed at weekly intervals, or at some other predefined project status points.
 However, before this can be done there are a few things that need to be planned into the project.

 At the beginning of the project, the project manager must do four things:

 All of the project scheduling and control tasks are built on the foundation of project tasks.
 The earned value metrics are calculated for each task and summed to determine the overall project status.